2026 BC Winter Games – Sports, Technical Packages, and Rules

 The BC Games Society athlete fee for the Trail-Rossland 2026 BC Winter Games is $175.00 to subsize a portion of Games operating expenses such as participant travel, accommodations and meals.
 Gymnastics BC charges athletes a supplementary fee of $25 to subsidize judges’ accommodations, travel, and honourarium.

-The total athlete fee to compete in Artistic Gymnastics at the 2026 BC Winter Games is $200 and is collected by Gymnastics BC. |
+The total athlete fee to compete in Artistic Gymnastics at the 2026 BC Winter Games is $200 and is collected by Gymnastics BC.
+Additional fees may be charged by individual zone teams to support pre-Games training opportunities and/or additional zone items, at the discretion of the Zone Rep or head coach. |

 24 | 96 | 28 | 148 |